Warn the users that removing a persistent feature doesn't erase any data

 For example, to delete the files corresponding to the GnuPG feature, execute in a root terminal rm -rf /live/persistence/TailsData_unlocked/gnupg.

-#5 Updated by cbrownstein over 2 years ago
+#5 Updated by cbrownstein almost 3 years ago

 I have updated the previously submitted patch.

 It occurred to me the user might not know which files correspond to a given feature.
 For that reason, I created a link to the "Manually copying your persistent data to a new device" page, which lists each feature's corresponding folder.

 #10 Updated by sajolida over 2 years ago

 - Status changed from Confirmed to In Progress

 - Assignee changed from sajolida to cbrownstein